 But now the problems appear.
 All cars for sale are being driven off the lot.
 TV shelves are empty.
-House offers pour in only minutes after listing.
-There is more money, but the exact same amount of goods exist.
+House offers to pour in only minutes after listing.
+There is more money, but the same amount of goods exists.
 With so many customers demanding new goods, sellers have 10 customers fighting over one product.
 So what happens?
 The price is bid up.

-In fact, prices in this world will make, on average, the same change as bank accounts.
-One dollar candy bars become $10, average quality TVs cost thousands of dollars, and the $100,000 two-bedroom in Kansas becomes a million-dollar purchase.
+Prices in this world will make, on average, the same change as bank accounts.
+One-dollar candy bars become $10, average quality TVs cost thousands of dollars, and the $100,000 two-bedroom in Kansas becomes a million-dollar purchase.

-If more dollars chase the exact same goods, prices will rise.
+If more dollars chase the same goods, prices will rise.

 The Money Printer Goes Brrr

 Although the above example is simplified, the general idea holds in the real world.
 Unfortunately, not everyone has gotten 10x more money, but new money has been introduced to the economy.